Repair Outlook Data Files (.pst and .ost)

 You can create an Outlook Data File, and drag the items in the Lost and Found folder into the new data file.
 After you've moved all the items, you can remove the Recovered Personal Folders (.pst) file.
 This includes the Lost and Found folder.

 If you can open the original Outlook Data File, you may be able to recover additional items.
 The Inbox Repair tool creates a backup file with the same name as the original, but with a .bak extension, and saves it in the same folder.
 You may be able to recover items from the backup file that the Inbox Repair tool couldn’t recover.

 To recover items from the backup (.bak) file, make a copy of it and give the copy a new name with a .pst extension, such as bak.pst.
 Import the bak.pst file into Outlook, and then use the Import and Export Wizard to import any additional recovered items into the newly created .pst file.

-See how to import a .pst file by reading Import Outlook items from an Outlook Data File (.pst).
+Learn how to import a .pst file by reading Import email, contacts, and calendar from an Outlook .pst file.

 Re-create an offline Outlook Data File (.ost)

 Some account types, such as Microsoft Exchange Server, use an offline Outlook Data File (.ost).
 This type of data file is a copy of information saved on your mail server.
 If you encounter problems with an offline Outlook Data File (.ost), the file can be re-created by downloading a copy of your items again.
 We don't recommend repairing an offline Outlook Data File, so if your offline data file isn't usable, you should re-create it by doing the following: